 By concentrating on retail parks, we believe EPIC harnesses all of these attractions.
-In a yield-starved world, its current 6.7%* dividend is believed to offer a compelling level of income.
+In a yield-starved world, its current 8.7%* dividend yield is believed to offer a compelling level of income.
 And that dividend is fully covered and paid monthly – with scope for increases as conditions normalise.

 Investments in retail warehousing also offers a degree of protection from inflation.
 Given the steep recent rise in prices, that’s a crucial consideration for investors.
 Commercial property isn’t a panacea for inflation, but rents will eventually rise in response.
 And retail parks offer tenants much more flexibility to adapt to changing conditions.